resendislab/Covid-19_scRNAseq/README.md

 ## Dependence plot

 The last part of this analysis is focused to identify association between variables.
 We depicted these plots, called dependence plots, for main variables involved in classification.
-Below, we show one of this figures, but the entire set are stored in folder dependences.
+Below, we show one of this figures, but the entire set are stored in folder Dependence_figures.

 ![dependence](/Dependence_figures/TAOK1.png)